mimium-org/mimium-language/README.md

-# mimium-language README
+# mimium Visual Studio Code Extension

 This is a language support extension of [mimium](https://github.com/tomoyanonymous/mimium) for VSCode.

-Currently only snytax highlight is supported.
+- Syntax highlighting for mimium source files (which have `.mmm` extension)
+- Download the latest binary from Github Release
+- Run opening file from the command(Cmd+Shift+P => "Run opening file")

 ## Screenshot